Relay Selection with Channel Probing in Sleep-Wake Cycling Wireless Sensor Networks: Restricted Class : An MDP Formulation

-Recall that for any policy in the restricted class $\overline{\Pi}$, the decision at stage $k$ should be based on $(b_k,G_k)$ where $b_k$ is the best reward so far and $G_k\in\mathcal{F}_k$ is the reward distribution of an unprobed relay that is retained until stage $k$.
+The decision instants or the decision stages are the times at which the relays wake-up.
+Thus, there are $N$ decision stages indexed by $k=1,2,\cdots,N$.
+Recall that for any policy in the restricted class $\overline{\Pi}$, the decision at stage $k$ is based on $(b_k,H_k)$, where $b_k$ is the best reward so far and $H_k\in\mathcal{F}_k$ is the best reward distribution with $\mathcal{F}_k$ being the set of reward distributions of all the unprobed relays so far.
+As mentioned earlier, if no relay has been probed until stage $k$ then $b_k=-\infty$.
+On the other hand, if all the relays have been probed, in which case $\mathcal{F}_k$ is empty, then we will denote the state as simple $b_k$.
+Hence, the state space can be written as,

-If the source's decision is to \textsf{stop}, then the source enters a terminating stage $\psi$ incurring a cost of $-\eta b_k$ (recall from (\ref{unconstrained_equn}) that $\eta$ is the Lagrange multiplier).

-If the action is to \textsf{continue} then the source will first incur a waiting cost of $U_{k+1}$ (average cost is $\tau$).
-When the $(k+1)$-th relay wakes-up (whose reward distribution is $F_{L_{k+1}}$), first the source has to choose between $G_k$ and $F_{L_{k+1}}$, then put the other one to sleep so that the state at stage $k+1$ will again be of the form $(b_{k+1},G_{k+1})$.
-Since the action at stage $k$ was to \textsf{continue}, the set of probed relays at stage $k+1$ remain unchanged so that $b_{k+1}=b_k$.